 The STATE Program also includes peer mentoring.
 Each STATE participant is grouped into a team which is supported by each of the peer mentors.
 These mentors are students registered with RCPD who demonstrate academic success despite having a learning disability.
 Mentors attend each session of the seminar and are available to the STATE participants throughout the semester.
 This relationship assists in adapting and implementing seminar ideas to fit individual needs and experiences.
 Peer mentors are trained to build on students' knowledge while introducing new resources.
 STATE Program students may later become peer mentors, an experience that will further develop leadership skills.

 Program participants are introduced to various assistive technologies, such as Kurzweil 3000, Dragon Dictate, and electronic books.
 Individual assessments for appropriate assistive technologies are available through the Assistive Technology Specialist or the Assistive Technology Trainer.
 Students receive instruction in the use and application of assistive technologies that improve reading and writing performance.

 The STATE program expands study strategies to facilitate academic success at the collegiate level.
 Students also learn behaviors and attitudes which further educational and life goals.
-Participants are registered with a documented learning disability, have struggled academically, and display strong motivation to improve their academic achievement by adopting new techniques.
-Each semester 15-20 students are accepted and participants attend weekly seminar and mentor meetings.
+Participants are registered with a documented learning disability, are on academic probation or at risk of falling on probation, and display strong motivation to improve their academic achievement by adopting new techniques.
+Each semester 15-20 students are accepted and participants attend a weekly seminar with built in peer mentoring.
 Additional expectations for STATE participants include utilizing all appropriate support resources available and applying the principles and strategies suggested to their own learning.
 For more information, contact your Ability Access Specialist.